joel-jeremy/deezpatch/README.md

 <!-- Commenting out until issue gets fixed: https://github.com/snyk/cli/issues/668 -->
 <!-- [![Known Vulnerabilities](https://snyk.io/test/github/joel-jeremy/deezpatch/badge.svg)](https://snyk.io/test/github/joel-jeremy/deezpatch) -->

-A simple yet 🗲FAST🗲 library to dispatch commands and events to corresponding handlers 🚀
+A simple yet 🗲FAST🗲 library to dispatch requests and events to corresponding handlers 🚀

 The library aims to take advantage of the intuitiveness of using the annotations for handlers (e.g. `@RequestHandler`/`@EventHandler`) without the drawbacks of reflection.